spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/3-polyglot-python-app.md

 CMD []
 ```

-The Dockerfile installs the required dependencies, adds the python script (e.g. `ADD python_router_app.py`) and utilities (under the `util` folder above) and sets the command entry.
+The Dockerfile installs the required dependencies, adds the python script (`ADD python_router_app.py`) and utilities (under the `util` folder), and sets the command entry.

 ### Build

-We will now build the docker image and push it to the DockerHub registry.
+We now build the Docker image and push it to the DockerHub registry.

 Checkout the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples) and navigate to the `polyglot-python-app` folder: